mattrussi/gitlab-com-runbooks/docs/patroni/postgres.md

   fast!
 If things don't resolve, remove the replication slot on the primary (see [below](#replication-slots))

+- Check if there's a significant increase in writes in the [Tuple Stats dashboard](https://dashboards.gitlab.net/goto/7eDuWvY4z?orgId=1).
+  - Check `pg_stat_activity_marginalia_sampler_active_count` in [Thanos](https://thanos-query.ops.gitlab.net/graph?g0.expr=sum%20by%20(endpoint%2C%20fqdn%2C%20environment)%20(%0A%20%20%20%20avg_over_time(pg_stat_activity_marginalia_sampler_active_count%7Benv%3D%22gprd%22%2C%20application%3D~%22.*%22%2C%20fqdn%3D~%22patroni-ci-2004.*%22%2C%20endpoint%3D~%22.*%22%2C%20state%3D~%22.*%22%7D%5B1m%5D)%0A)%0A&g0.tab=0&g0.stacked=0&g0.range_input=12h&g0.max_source_resolution=0s&g0.deduplicate=1&g0.partial_response=0&g0.store_matches=%5B%5D&g0.end_input=2023-03-30%2001%3A01%3A32&g0.moment_input=2023-03-30%2001%3A01%3A32) for possible leads on which endpoint may be making the database busy.

+- Note that as replicas in the pool become outdated, all read workload will be shifted to whichever replicas remaining that are not lagging.
+Replicas dropping out of the pool would lead to increased load on the primary.

 ### Resolution

 Look into whether there's a particularly heavy migration running which